rikosintie/CookBook/Aruba/2930m-stacking.md

 ```

 Notice the the ID isn't set.
-Run the following to give switch 1 ID 1
+Run the following to set the stack ID to 1

 `switch(config)#stacking set-stack
 `